crux-eval/eval-arena/README.md

 * Example contradicts instruction: [581](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/581.html), [102](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/102.html), [615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html)
 * Underspecified: [558](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/558.html), [559](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/559.html), [87](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/87.html),

-Mistakes can be useful for detecting cheating, which may output the reference solution even when it is wrong.
-On Mbpp/[615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html) and [459](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/459.html), `codegen-6b`, `CohereForAI--c4ai-command`, `codet5p-6b` outputs the incorrect reference solution whereas most other models outputs the more natural answer.
-This provides some evidence that most models have not memorized the eval set.
+These mistakes can provide some evidence on how models are trained, which may memorize a incorrect reference solution.
+On Mbpp/[615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html) and [459](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/459.html), `codegen-6b`, `CohereForAI--c4ai-command`, `codet5p-6b` outputs the incorrect reference solution whereas most other models outputs the correct answer.
+On [581](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/581.html), Claude and GPT both gave a less wrong answer than the reference.
+This provides some evidence that models have not memorized the answers even on the commonly used evaluation set.

 Increasing data size without degrading average quality clearly improves the statistical power whereas a higher quality dataset of the same size does not seem to have a measurable effect.
 HumanEval+ has the same ranking issues as HumanEval whereas MBPP+ seems to rank all model series correctly where the bigger model is better within each series of models `X-7B, X-13B, X-34B, etc`.
 So the bigger size of MBPP+ seems to overcome the much higher intuitive quality of HumanEval over MBPP (For example, HumanEval has fewer tau- examples, which all passes manual inspection anyway).
 This can also be seen visually by comparing [HumanEval+](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_accs_and_pvalues) vs. [mbpp+](https://crux-eval.github.io/eval-arena/model_mbpp+.html#fig_accs_and_pvalues) where mbpp has a narrower band of statistically insignificant comparisons.

 ### Accuracy, ELO, win rate
-In [results tables](https://crux-eval.github.io/eval-arena/model_humaneval+.html#model_table), we provide pass1, average win-rate over all other models (used by [BigCode](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard)), and Elo (Bradly-Terry coefficients following [Chatbot Arena](https://chat.lmsys.org/)). **We recommend raw accuracy (or pass1)** -- since accuracy has better stability as measured by tau-correlation on subsamples of the benchmark (following figure 4 of [this paper](https://aclanthology.org/2021.acl-long.346.pdf)).
-Unless other metrics are measurably better, accuracy has the clear advantage that it does not depend on other models.
+In [results tables](https://crux-eval.github.io/eval-arena/model_humaneval+.html#model_table), we provide pass1, average win-rate over all other models (used by [BigCode](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard)), and Elo (Bradly-Terry coefficients following [Chatbot Arena](https://chat.lmsys.org/)). **We recommend raw accuracy (or pass1)** -- since all metrics are highly correlated for our setting and since accuracy actually has better stability as measured by tau-correlation between subsamples of benchmarks (following figure 4 of [this paper](https://aclanthology.org/2021.acl-long.346.pdf)).
+Unless a more complex metric is measurably better, accuracy has a clear advantage that it does not depend on other models.

 ### Difficulty levels and hard problems
 In the `by examples` section, we provide a list of examples that are solved by 0 model and solved by only 1 model ([example](https://crux-eval.github.io/eval-arena/ex_humaneval+.html#nosolve)).
 These are useful for understanding the ability of leading models as well as the quality of the datasets.
 Whether a benchmark is truly saturated depends on if the remaining examples still contain signal and not just on the raw accuracy.
 We also provide histograms of accuracies and minimum Elo required to solve examples.
 On this metric, [LiveCodeBench](https://crux-eval.github.io/eval-arena/ex_lcb_codegen.html#hist) stands out for having a lot of hard examples and a fairly even distribution of difficulties (maybe since it was constructed with a mixture of difficulties).

 For problem requiring a long answer where guessing correctly is unlikely, answering even 1 problem might be significant and interesting.
 For example, the problem can ask for the proof of an important open problem and the test checks the proof.
-Surely if a model or someone solves it we should not object to the sample size of 1.
+If a model (or someone) solves such a hard problem then we should not object to the sample size of 1.
-This case only seems to be theoretical for now, since all problems solvable by mediocore models are not this type and there are no cases where any model A strictly outperforms model B on a few problems.
-It also seems unlikely based on the example level inspection that all the inconsistencies are due to mistakes in the dataset.
+This does not need to be considered yet, since all pairs of models have enough noisy inconsistencies: if model A beats B on 2 hard examples, but then B beats A on 10 easy examples, then there is no reason to draw confident conclusions.
+Furthermore, problems solvable by current models or where reference solutions can be found is probably not that impressive.

 ### Improving evaluation
-Since it is difficult to collect more evaluations, using more evaluation benchmarks is a good way to improve confidence.
+Since it is difficult to collect more high quality evaluations, using more evaluation benchmarks is a good way to improve confidence.
 Even when individual benchmarks yield low significance, consistent improvements across benchmarks can be significant.

 For test based benchmarks, a solution passing a weak test is still different from a solution failing it, thus running indepedent tests may also help yield more information per example instead of focusing on complete correctness.
 This is similar to the tech interview approach, where often only 1 or 2 questions are asked but you may get more information than just correct vs. incorrect.

 It may also be possible to model individual problems better, such as the probability of each outcome or the difficulty level using [item response model](https://eacl2024irt.github.io/).
-However our initial attempts at this failed to improve stability or significance levels.
+However our initial attempts did not improve stability or significance levels, maybe because most examples give very noisy signals and do not fit such models very well.

 ## Usage